Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Best Value Cordless Vacuum: Levoit LVAC-200

 Unlike the Best Overall category, which focuses primarily on performance, the Value category considers the relationship between performance, features, ownership experience, and cost.
-Over the past several months, consumer feedback has consistently reinforced what our testing already suggested: the LVAC-200 delivers an exceptional ownership experience relative to its price.
+The LVAC-200 continues to stand out because it delivers a very strong ownership experience at a price that remains well below many premium cordless vacuums.

 Levoit LVAC 200 at the Vacuum Wars Studio